 If you like browsing through social media, fill your feed with informational and inspirational accounts that can constantly remind you of the benefits of a plant-based diet and give you new tips.

 Hopefully, you feel like you’ve gained a good overview of the WFPB diet, the problem with animal foods versus plant-based foods and the basics of plant-based nutrition by now.
 We wanted to keep the information rather bite-sized so as to not overwhelm you.

 At the same time, continuing education is really helpful and motivates you to deepen your commitment, find your own perfect way of eating plant-based and find more and more good reasons to keep with your WFPB diet.

 You’ll also find it a lot easier to get through future arguments with non-vegans and will be able to counter their hesitation and suspicion with some solid facts.

 The great health benefits usually don’t take a lot of time until you notice them, and when you do, they’ll further motivate you on your path – and, as in our case, it may bring with it the hunger to learn more about what’s possible: to know how to support the health of our family members, get creative with nutritious food and how to eat out anywhere in the world.

-Here are our favorite resources on all things plant-based eating, health and lifestyle!
+Here are our favorite resources on all things plant-based eating, the WFPB diet, health and lifestyle!

 - How Not to Die by Dr. Michael Greger